phalcon-orphanage/docs/en/db-layer.md

 This function takes into account the connection charset, so its recommended to define the correct charset in the connection parameters or in your database server configuration, as a wrong charset will produce undesired effects when storing or retrieving data.

-Also, you can pass your parameters directly to the execute/query methods.
+Also, you can pass your parameters directly to the `execute` or `query` methods.
 In this case bound parameters are directly passed to PDO:

 ```php
 <?php